 Excess body weight often restricts your ability to be physically active and it is important for you to understand how to work around these mobility limitations.
 The excess body weight as a whole is the biggest obstacle when determining an appropriate exercise program.
 Weight-loss will always be your number one objective initially since decreasing weight allows more mobility and puts less stress on your joints.
 Not to mention, the number one reason you had weight-loss surgery was to lose weight and increase your health, thus your exercise program should complement the effects of the surgery.

-If you are an obese person or a fitness professional working with an obese client (body mass index greater than 30) follow these physical activity recommendations:
+If you are a person with obesity or a fitness professional working with a client with obesity (body mass index greater than 30) follow these physical activity recommendations: